ManojDey224/Generative-ai/README.md

 I'd be glad to help you craft a comprehensive and informative README file for your LLAMA 2 fine-tuning project on GitHub.
 Here's a template incorporating insights from the provided feedback and addressing potential shortcomings:

-Title: Fine-tuning LLAMA 2 for [Your Specific Task]
+Title: Fine-tuning LLAMA 2, open_ai for [Your Specific Task]

 Description: